bridgedotnet/CLI/README.md

 #### Example

 ```
+md Demo1                    // Create a new folder
+cd Demo1                    // Move into the folder
 bridge new                  // Create a new project
 bridge add package retyped  // Add retyped
 bridge build                // Build the project